-Anything and everything has a pattern to follow and function accordingly, and these functions, methods, approaches, and strategies are all together in the biggest and the vastest branch of science, which is mathematics.
+Anything and everything has a pattern to follow and function accordingly, and these functions, methods, approaches, and strategies are all together in the vastest branch of science, which is mathematics.
 According to the father of mathematics, Archimedes, it has shaped the world by introducing people to unique counting and calculating perspectives.

-Molecular geometry is basically the configuration of atoms in a molecule, mostly comparative to one central atom, whereas the configuration of pairs of electrons around a central atom is called electron geometry.
+Molecular geometry is the configuration of atoms in a molecule, mostly comparative to one central atom, whereas the configuration of pairs of electrons around a central atom is called electron geometry.

 These distinctive and conceptual branches of geometry are discussed extensively in this article.